 Chair:'Before we finish, I'll briefly go over what we have decided.
 Firstly, due to concerns about the increasing cost of the new washing powder project, the project will be put on hold until the next meeting.

 Simon is going to take care of reviewing the project's budget to see where we can make cuts, the aim is to reduce its overall budget by 15%.
 Simon will also liaise with both the Finance and the R & D departments to make sure that everything is covered.
-He will present his recommendations at the next meeting.
+He will present his findings and recommendations at the next meeting.

 Sally is going to speak with the chemical supplier about obtaining a bigger discount or better terms on the price we'll pay for their product.
 I'm taking over from Ken for resolving the continuing problems that we have had with the IT network, whilst he's in China.
-I'm going to contact their service manager tomorrow and I'll update you by Friday at the latest.
+I'm going to contact their service manager tomorrow and I'll update you about the situation by Friday at the latest.

 Does anybody have anything more to add?